 On top of that all those years back we were given advices like: “don’t do music, you wouldn’t be a musician”, “don’t do art, you wouldn’t be an artist.”- Advices that are now profoundly mistaken.

-Had he decided to stop pursuing his passion, and gave up to all the disbelieve that education and society had put in his work; we would never have what we have now.
+Had he decided to stop pursuing his passion, and give up to all the disbelief that education and society have put in his work, we never would have had what we have now.
 He contributed for himself, his financial freedom, and what is more important for many other people.
 All that because he found his talent, his passion.

 That’s the thing with finding your true talents.
 You do great things for you and for others as well.
-You find your purpose in a way.
+You find your purpose along the way.